 The list of coffee-based drinks is endless.

 There are lots of flavored syrup products in the marketplace, but they’re not all suitable for use with coffee.
-That’s why I’ve taken time to review some of the best of the bunch.
+That’s why I’ve taken the time to review some of the best of the bunch.

 Torani Variety Pack (Pack of 4)

-The San Francisco based Torre family have a long history in the syrup business which can be traced back to 1925.
+The San Francisco based Torre family has a long history in the syrup business which can be traced back to 1925.
 Initially producing syrups for making traditional Italian drinks and sodas they eventually moved over to coffee flavorings and they were the first to dream up the world’s first latte with flavor added.

 If you are unsure of which flavor to buy, then this pack of four favorites is a great option.
 It contains popular classic flavors that go well with coffee: Caramel, Vanilla, French Vanilla, and Hazelnut.
-I recommend that you also purchase a Torani Syrup Pump that screws onto the bottle and ensures that you’re getting just the right amount and will also to help to reduce any sticky mess on your kitchen counter.
+I recommend that you also purchase a Torani Syrup Pump from Amazon that screws onto the bottle and ensures that you’re getting just the right amount and will also help to reduce any sticky mess on your kitchen counter.

 Sugar-Free English Toffee Jordan’s Skinny Syrups

 The range of flavors tastes amazing which is surprising seeing as they are low-fat options.
-It’s also worth mentioning that their syrup range are also gluten-free and kosher.
+It’s also worth mentioning that their syrup range is also gluten-free and kosher.
 So despite tasting delicious, they have no sugar, carbs, or calories – it’s a win-win!

 DaVinci Gourmet Naturals Syrup Hawaiian Salted Caramel